× Search

 Indoor air quality is a serious issue too, sometimes dubbed ‘sick building syndrome’.
 Having good quality air indoors not only improves peoples’ health, but also their wellbeing and productivity levels – the simple build up of CO2 indoors has been shown to make people more drowsy and less effective.
 We should therefore be mindful of the air conditioning and ventilation systems we use to ensure that we are providing decent air indoors as well as outside.

-Topics related to Air Quality
+Topics related to air quality

 Poor air quality is a significant environmental impact on construction sites.
 Environmental management is required to make sure that these impacts are minimised.
 Although air quality is a separate issue to climate change, reducing your fossil fuel use will have the combined benefit of less carbon emissions and better on site air quality.
 To help our members further develop a holistic understanding of air quality, we offer a suite of resources on the following key topics: